anissen/newblog/_posts/portfolio/2014-10-21-portfolio-test.md

 date: 2014-10-21T22:31:52+02:00
 ---

-# This is a piece of a portfolio
+_This is a piece of a portfolio_

 How will this look, I wonder?

+> "I think it looks nice."
+> - Somebody